Alpha Guides

 Best practices for effective testing

 During testing, be thorough and document your steps.
 For our developers to resolve issues effectively, they typically need to replicate them.
 Proper documentation of your steps leading up to the issue is therefore beneficial.
-So are screenshots of your results and possible error codes!
+So are screenshots of your results and possible error codes.
 When you report an issue, the following information will typically be asked from you, so keep this in mind:

 • Short bug description